berkeleycole/percent-circles/README.md

 # percent-circles
-Stylized percent markers with circular border that reflects the percentage shown
+Markup to create stylized percent markers with circular border that reflects the percentage shown